General Information

 • online courses

-• Classroom/video and blended courses (classroom-based and online combination)
+• classroom/video and blended courses (classroom-based and online combination)

 Course work acquired through any of these learning formats, including courses available through Regis College or the Rueckert-Hartman College for Health Professions, meet the definition of Regis University credit.